 Pregnancy tests are provided at the Health Department at the request of individuals however, it is no longer a requirement to have evidence of a pregnancy test to apply for BadgerCare.
-The Health department is receiving Medicaid match grant funding for enrollments in the medical assistance program and to provide outreach and education to local medical clinics.
+The Health Department is receiving Medicaid match grant funding for enrollments in the medical assistance program and to provide outreach and education to local medical clinics.
 Early enrollment in medical assistance allows early access to prenatal care.

-Pregnancy Tests 2016 39
+Pregnancy Tests 2017 43

-Express Enrollments for Pregnancy 23
+Express Enrollments for Pregnancy 26

-Express Enrollments for Children 10
+Express Enrollments for Children 9

 Family Planning Waivers 4

 As of 2014, proof of pregnancy is no longer required in order to be eligible to apply for BadgerCare.
-With this change health departments have lost the ability to make immediate interdepartmental referrals to resources such as: WIC, PNCC, and NFP.
-The Sauk County Health Department is researching how changes can be made within the Capital Consortia allowing for automatic referrals of pregnant women to health departments.
-A change needs to occur in order to assure our ability to affect good maternal health and positive birth outcomes.
+With this change, health departments have lost the ability to make immediate interdepartmental referrals to resources such as: WIC, PNCC, and NFP.
+The Capital Consortia has now posted a referral form on their website allowing for automatic referrals of pregnant women to the eight participating health departments.
+We anticipate this change will assure our ability to affect good maternal health and positive birth outcomes.